splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-arch-gdi.rst

 (Optional) Turn on AlwaysOn Profiling to collect stack traces
 ============================================================================

 Use AlwaysOn Profiling for deeper analysis of the behavior of select applications.
-Code profiling collects snapshots of the CPU call stacks and collects snapshots of memory usage.
+Code profiling collects snapshots of the CPU call stacks and memory usage.
+After you get profiling data into Splunk Observability Cloud, you can explore stack traces directly from APM and visualize the performance and memory allocation of each component using the flame graph.
 Use this profiling data to gain insights into your code behavior to troubleshoot performance issues.
-For example, you can identify bottlenecks and memory leaks and potential optimizations.
+For example, you can identify bottlenecks and memory leaks for potential optimization.

 See :ref:`profiling-intro`.